MiroslavPlancak/tiac-chat/README.md

 ```

 ### 4. Run Backend Server
-Navigate to `backend\TiacChat\TiacChat.Presentation` directory and execute the following command to run the backend server:
+Navigate to <span style="color:blue;">*backend\TiacChat\TiacChat.Presentation*</span> directory and execute the following command to run the backend server:

 `dotnet run `

 ### 5. Serve Angular Application
-Move to the `frontend\PAL\src` directory in your terminal.
+Move to the <span style="color:blue;">*frontend\PAL\src*</span> directory in your terminal.
 To simulate multiple clients for development purposes, serve the Angular application locally on different ports.For instance, you can achieve this by running the following commands:

 `ng serve --port 4200`